sib-swiss/spring_school_bioinformatics_microbiology/docs/project3/Step-1.md

 You can filter out low quality reads using trimmomatic.
 You can find more information [here](http://www.usadellab.org/cms/?page=trimmomatic).
 Note that if you installed trimmomatic with conda, you can run with `trimmomatic PE [...]` (do not need to specify `java -jar trimmomatic-0.39.jar PE [...]`).

+How many reads have been filtered out?
+After filtering the reads, check if the overall quality improve.